jdench1989/personal_diary_system/diary_design_multi_class.md

 """
 Given multiple entries
-Cans elect and return a list of all phone numbers found across all entries
+Can select and return a list of all phone numbers found across all entries
 """
 diary = Diary()
 entry1 = Entry("Title 1", "Contents 1 contains the number 07802000000")